PA Committees & Volunteer Opportunities

 A small sampling of our adventures includes: visiting lesser-known museums (e.g. the Noguchi Museum), visiting private clubs (e.g. The Players Club), touring a theatre (e.g. The Apollo), information sharing sessions (e.g. knitting), or venturing off the beaten track (e.g. Hoboken, NJ).
 We are always looking for new event suggestions and volunteers to lead events.
 A full view of all our past and upcoming events is available on the New2UNIS Facebook page.

-If you still haven’t sign up to receive our weekly invitations please email us at firstname.lastname@example.org and we will add you to our Evite list.
+If you still haven’t sign up to receive our weekly invitations (or if you have good suggestions for tours, events, or workshops) please email us at firstname.lastname@example.org and we will add you to our Evite list.

 UNIS Athletic Association